Blog

 We’ve just rolled out a helpful new setting to give you tighter control over how uptime is measured: Redirect URL Validation.
 Why URL validation matters By default, our uptime checks follow redirects and consider the site to be "up" as long as a 200 OK response is reached, regardless of…

-Oh Dear becomes the preferred website monitoring tool for Dutch education and research institutions
+Oh Dear becomes the choice for Dutch education & research

 SURF is a Duth IT cooperative in service of educational and research institutions.
 In essence, they help out these organizations by vetting and building software and other tools that best suit their needs.
 For years they offered a website monitoring service of their own, SURFopzichter, to affiliated…